mittermayr/instantpuma/README.md

 # Prerequisites

-Install Puma, Rerun and Bundler.
+Install Nginx, Rerun and Bundler.
+Then execute 'bundle install' to install Puma, Sinatra and a few other things.